nodejs/node/doc/api/errors.md

 ## Class: ReferenceError

+* Extends: {errors.Error}

-A subclass of `Error` that indicates that an attempt is being made to access a variable that is not defined.
+Indicates that an attempt is being made to access a variable that is not defined.
 Such errors commonly indicate typos in code, or an otherwise broken program.

 While client code may generate and propagate these errors, in practice, only V8 will do so.